IvanVS140/rock_paper_scissors/README.md

-# rock_scissors_paper - a simple, famous game written in Rust
+# "Rock, Scissors, Paper" - a simple, famous game written in Rust